-Obviously this isn’t ideal since you can’t be as precise with the resistance.
+Obviously, this isn’t ideal since you can’t be as precise with the resistance.
 You also need to do a little extra mental math on fly.
 Plus, you have to take the time to grab more plates and put them on all four weight horns.

-- The Monster G6 cables extend just 60 inches (5 ft).
+The Force USA G6 cables extend just 60 inches (5 ft).

-- The Monster G12 cables extend just 53 inches (4.4 ft).
+The Force USA G12 cables extend just 53 inches (4.4 ft).

 Having so much usable distance for the cables gives you the ability to do some creative exercises, such as:

 Walking cable lunges